-Banking facilities are good in the main cities and ATMs cater for Visa and MasterCard and major credit cards such as MasterCard, Dinersclub, Visa, and American Express are accepted in the bigger hotels, restaurants and shops.
+Banking facilities are good in the main cities and ATMs cater for Visa and MasterCard.
+Major credit cards such as MasterCard, Dinersclub, Visa, and American Express are accepted in shops, restaurants and the bigger hotels.

 Currency Exchange Rates